 - Links to registering for studio events

-Once I had my planning outline done, it was easy to batch the monthly newsletters for the upcoming year.
+Once you have your planning outline done, it is easy to batch monthly newsletters for the upcoming year.

 Looking at what tasks can be batched together saves you time in the long run.